akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Modder_Manual.md

-# Modders manual (TODO: UPDATE 2024)
+# Modders manual
-__Last Edited: 16/04/2022__
+__Last Edited: 18/01/2021__

-This manual contains everything you need to know in order to modify BriefingRoom to your needs [for Aircraft Payloads and Liveries use Custom Configs](Custom_Configs.md).
+This manual contains everything you need to know in order to modify BriefingRoom to your needs.
 If you only want to generate missions, please read the User's manual.

 **This manual is not complete detail as code is often changing.
 This should give you an idea about what is where.
 Some folders will have more detail than others**